 What Does Fire Communications Do?

 San José Fire Communications is staffed by highly experienced, trained and motivated people who are proud to be the first point of contact for those requiring emergency service in our community.
-The San José Fire Department Communications Center is recognized as an Accredited Center of Excellence (ACE) by the International Academy of Emergency Medical Dispatch.
+The San José Fire Department Communications Center is recognized as an Accredited Center of Excellence by the International Academy of Emergency Medical Dispatch.
 Only 185 communication centers worldwide have earned this honor.

-Fire Communications employees serve a critical role in delivering emergency services promptly and effectively:
+Fire Communications employees serve a critical role in delivering emergency services promptly and effectively.
+They:

 - Answer 9-1-1 emergency and non-emergency calls for fire department and emergency medical assistance